Tephaany/neuron_wikipedia/README.md

 | SummaryFound        | A summary hs been found from the querry |
 | DisambiguationError | The query match more than ony one page. |
 | PageError           | No Wikipedia matched a query            |

+## Limitation
+-Plain text summary of the searched page
+-The query match more than ony one page.
+-Intelora will speak out loud the summary section of the Wikipédia page of the query.
+If the query match more than one page, Intelora will give the user all matched pages.
+If the query doesn't match any page on Wikipedia, intelora will notify the user.

 ## Synapses example